gameplaycolor/gameplaycolor/README.md

 Building
 --------

-Game Play Color is built using a custom Python build script which inlines and minifies HTML, CSS and JavaScript, and binds in the settings for a given deployment.
+Game Play is built using a custom Python build script which inlines and minifies HTML, CSS and JavaScript, and binds in the settings for a given deployment.

-For example, building the release version of Game Play Color as hosted on [gameplaycolor.com](https://gameplaycolor.com) can be done by running the following command from the root of the repository:
+For example, building the release version of Game Play as hosted on [gameplaycolor.com](https://gameplaycolor.com) can be done by running the following command from the root of the repository:

 ```bash
 scripts/build build settings/release.json